 Oxygen cylinder manufacturer BOC, will be printing a message on the tamper evident seal advising users that the plastic pull tag must be pulled and the cap removed before the cylinder is used.
 They are also considering the possibility of putting a message on the plastic cover that protects the fir tree outlet that oxygen tubing is connected to.
 This message will provide basic instructions to connect the equipment to either the fir tree or Schrader outlet; open the cylinder valve (using the black hand wheel); and to select a flow (with the top flow selector) to administer the gas to the patient.

-discussed with the MHRA.
+These modifications are being discussed with the MHRA.
 Further information can be accessed on the BOC website.

 A smart phone application is also available which calculates the estimated time remaining/gas available in a cylinder when the cylinder barcode is scanned and a flow rate is selected.

 Most providers of oxygen cylinders have issued educational resources and step-by-step guides for how to safely and effectively use their oxygen cylinders.
 The majority have sent a notification to all NHS trusts on how to access e-learning platforms.
 Some also have free e-learning available on their websites, along with downloadable supporting user instructions and cylinder flow rate charts.

 BOC have also produced an ‘Instructions for use’ YouTube video.

 At a local level, healthcare

 organisations have been able to link into their appointed Medication Safety Officer (MSO)